 - Indoor or out: Both

-*all Prices includes Taxes and Fees
+*all Prices include Taxes and Fees

-What is Edge?
+What is The Edge?

-Edge is an All-new Observation deck for New York City.
+The Edge is an All-new Observation deck for New York City.
 This mind-blowing feat of engineering sees the deck actually stick out of the side of the colossal 30 Hudson Yards Tower.
 Positioned hair-raisingingly on the 100th floor some 1132 feet above the streets the Observation deck is the Highest Open Air Deck in the Northern Hemisphere (The One World Observatory and 102nd floor Empire state building are both higher but both enclosed).

 The Triangle Shaped deck is surrounded by glass giving the impression of being fully exposed to the incredible heights and views all around.
 There is a Glass Floor, the Eastern Point where you can be alone with the skyline, Angled glass, and a Champagne Bar.

-It all points to being an incredible, high-tech, and mind-blowing experience offering potentially the BEST views in the City, there are drawbacks however and we are still to be convinced this will be able to beat the Empire State and the Top Of The Rock?
+It all points to being an incredible, high-tech, and mind-blowing experience offering potentially the BEST views in the City, there are drawbacks however and we are still to be convinced this will be able to beat the Empire State and the Top Of The Rock.